 -

-Select the vehicle from the menu and the date of the retrieval.
+If requesting a video from the Video Library, select the vehicle from the menu and the date of the retrieval.

-Video availability is dependent on the camera configuration and Camera Storage Capacity.
 If the video is available, the date displays as white and the calendar displays the

-retrieval date. -
+Earliest Footageretrieval date. -

 -